 Full sets of 36mm LRGB and Narrowband filter by Astrodon, Baader Planetarium and Astronomik are available for unvigntted imaging at any focal ratio.
 The filter wheels are compatible with both Nikon and Canon lens adapters as well as or new OAG-8300 Off-Axis Guider accessory.

 SBIG's OAG-8300 turns any STF-8300 into a self-guiding camera system.
 The OAG-8300 is designed to work with either the 5-position or 8-position filter wheel.
 Color cameras, or monochrome cameras without a filter can also use the OAG-8300 with a spacer and the OAG-8300 is backward compatible with all ST-8300 models.
 What is unique about the SBIG OAG-8300 is the 7-element internal otpical design.
 The OAG contains relay optics that move the guide camera to the side of the imaging camera, and at the same time, a 0.7X reducer effectively doubles the field of view of the guider.
-SBIG knows that this design allows for a low profile between the camera and the telescope, reducing backfocus requirements, and at the same time, gives a wide field of view that offers mode guide stars for the guide camera.
+SBIG knows that this design allows for a low profile between the camera and the telescope, reducing backfocus requirements, and at the same time, gives a wide field of view that offers more guide stars for the guide camera.

 A mechanical shutter is included to facilitate darkframes.
 This is a necessity for anyone operating remotely; even if remotely means a few feet away from the telescope.
 Since the early days of the original ST-7 camera, SBIG has been providing even-illumination in CCDs, something quite rare in other astrophotography cameras.
 "Even-illumination" indicates the shutter mechanism is designed to open and close so that is doesn't change the proportion of light falling on the sensor due to the shape or motion of the shutter itself.
 This is what one finds for instance with an iris type of shutter that opens-up starting at the center and closes over the center last.
 In the STF-8300, SBIG uses a simple and very robust shutter wheel with a fan-shaped aperture of the same design that we have employed in the ST series cameras for the past 15 years.
 The STF-8300 shutter sweeps over he CCD without leaving any area of the sensor exposed for a difference period of time than any other area.
 Another benefit of the rotating disk type of shutter is that it has only one moving part, the motor.
 These motors are extremely reliable and can operate for millions of exposures without failure.
 In 15 years with thousands of cameras in the field taking millions of exposures, this shutter design has proven itself better than we can describe.
 SBIG's design is accurate, proven and reliable, no question.

 Even-illumination shutters, also known as photometric shutters because of the producion of flat frames in photometric quality.
 When taking twilight flats or any flat field image using short exposure times, this is tremendously crucial.
-The effect is demonstrated in the twilight flat field images shown below.

 Solid Machined Construction